Which International Airport to Fly Into

 Top Things to Do in Costa Rica

 There’s a reason thousands of Americans are choosing to retire in Costa Rica.
-The way of life is slower, but there are endless activities to choose from.
-If you love nature, adventure, or ocean activities, this is the ideal destination.
+The way of life is slower, but there are endless activities.
+This is the ideal destination if you love nature, adventure, or ocean activities.

 Adventurous travelers can zip-line through the canopy, go white-water rafting on the Pacuare River, or explore the vibrant underwater world with a scuba diving or snorkeling tour.
 Costa Rica’s diverse offerings make it an ideal destination for a memorable and enriching experience.